<?xml version="1.0" encoding="UTF-8"?>

 <item>

-<guid isPermaLink="true">http://anarchy101.org/2326/private-property-abolished-without-authority-abolish-with</guid>
+<guid isPermaLink="true">https://anarchy101.org/21305/what-do-you-think-about-fear</guid>

 </item>